 Staff gather and synthesize background information about the property and region to help inform planning decisions.
-Typical information sources include: existing plans and data, species and habitat inventories, surveys of visitors and their experiences, and input from local governments and partner groups.
+Typical information sources include existing plans and data, species and habitat inventories, surveys of visitors and their experiences, and input from local governments and partner groups.
 DNR staff summarize the background information in a series of documents for the public.

 Jan.
 22 to Feb.
 22, 2020

 |A public open-house meeting was held locally to present information about Rib Mountain State Park and the broader region.
-A focus of the meeting was to gather public input about the park, the current and potential roles it plays or could play in the region, and issues to address in the planning process.
+The focus of the meeting was to gather public input about the park, the current and potential roles it plays or could play in the region, and issues to address in the planning process.

 The public was able to provide input in-person or online.

-|Develop Draft Master Plan||Staff will use the public input on the draft goals and alternatives, background information, discussions with partners, and the expertise of property managers, fish and wildlife biologists, foresters, recreation specialists and others to develop an initial Draft Master Plan.|
+|Develop Draft Master Plan||Staff developed an initial Draft Master Plan using multiple information sources, including public input on the draft vision, goals, objectives and management options, background information, discussions with partners, and the expertise of property managers, fish and wildlife biologists, foresters, recreation specialists, climate scientists, and others.|

-|Develop Proposed Master Plan||Staff will modify the draft master plan as needed based on public input.
-This new version, referred to as the Proposed Master Plan, will be submitted to the Natural Resources Board (NRB) for its review and consideration.|
+|Develop Proposed Master Plan||Staff modified the Draft Master Plan and developed the new version, referred to as the Proposed Master Plan.
+The Proposed Master Plan was submitted to the Natural Resources Board (NRB) for review and consideration.|

-|Natural Resources Board||DNR presents the Proposed Master Plan to the NRB and seeks its approval of the plan.
-The Proposed Master Plan will be posted on the NRB website approximately two weeks prior to the meeting at which it will be considered.
+|Natural Resources Board||DNR presents the Proposed Master Plan to the NRB and seeks its approval of the plan at their December 14, 2022 meeting.
+The meeting will be held at the DNR Building in Madison (101 S Webster St).
+An agenda is posted on the NRB webpage.

 A master plan for Rib Mountain State Park was completed in 2005.
-In February 2015, the Wisconsin Natural Resources Board authorized the Department to undertake a master plan amendment process for the purpose of evaluating a potential expansion to the Granite Peak Ski Area.
-Although Granite Peak Ski Corporation has publicly shared its vision for expanding the ski hill area, the Department believes that a potential expansion should be evaluated in the broader context of the entire park and other recreational opportunities.
-As a result, at their October 2019 meeting, the Board directed the Department to undertake a holistic evaluation of the full range of recreational and habitat opportunities at Rib Mountain to ensure that the park continues to help support the ecological, social, and economic needs of the area.
+In February 2015, the Wisconsin Natural Resources Board authorized the department to undertake a master plan amendment process for the purpose of evaluating a potential expansion to the Granite Peak Ski Area.
+Although Granite Peak Ski Corporation has publicly shared its vision for expanding the ski hill area, the department believes that a potential expansion should be evaluated in the broader context of the entire park and other recreational opportunities.
+As a result, at their October 2019 meeting, the Board directed the department to undertake a holistic evaluation of the full range of recreational and habitat opportunities at Rib Mountain to ensure that the park continues to help support the ecological, social, and economic needs of the area.

 The State Park was established in 1927 and centered on what, at the time, was believed to be Wisconsin's highest point - Rib Mountain.
 The park has grown in size and popularity over the years and now encompasses nearly 1600 acres and receives over 400,000 visitors annually.
 Except for the ski area, most of the park's public use areas and facilities are clustered on about 60 acres of the more level terrain at the mountain's top, which provides spectacular views of the surrounding landscape.

 The Civilian Conservation Corps (CCC) constructed several facilities at the park in the 1930s, including the first downhill ski runs and tow ropes.
-Over the years, a succession of ski hill operators have partnered with the Department to provide downhill skiing at Rib Mountain.
+Over the years, a succession of ski hill operators have partnered with the department to provide downhill skiing at Rib Mountain.
 Today, Granite Peak Ski Corporation leases 405 acres of park lands that provide alpine skiing and snowboarding opportunities under the terms of a 30-year lease signed in 2000.

 Additional Information About Rib Mountain State Park Planning

-- Rib Mountain State Park Master Plan (2005)
+- Rib Mountain State Park Master Plan (2005) [PDF]

-- 2015 DNR request to the Natural Resources Board to amend the 2005 Master Plan
+- 2015 DNR request to the Natural Resources Board to amend the 2005 Master Plan [PDF]

-- 2019 DNR request to the Natural Resources Board to end the amendment process
+- 2019 DNR request to the Natural Resources Board to end the amendment process [PDF]

-- Rapid Ecological Assessment (2015)
+- Rapid Ecological Assessment (2015) [PDF]

-- Doepke Park Land Use Agreement (2017)
+- Doepke Park Land Use Agreement (2017) [PDF]

-- Granite Peak Lease (2000)
+- Granite Peak Lease (2000) [PDF]

-- Property and Regional Analysis
+- Property and Regional Analysis [PDF]

 - Public Involvement